 Long lectures aren't my biggest challenge.
 I can handle long lectures.
 My biggest challenge is the readings.
 There are a lot of them.
 That is my biggest challenge because reading textbooks doesn't interest me and I get distracted/bored easily while reading.

 So yes, Psychology is difficult.
 But so what?

 So what if it is difficult?
 You want to run away just because that's the reality?
 You want to pursue something just because it's easy?
-If that's the case, then you have to do some major renovation in your brain.
-You have to change the way you think.
-That's not the way to go in life.
+If that's the case, then you have to do some major changes, starting with the way you think.
+Pursuing something just because it's easy is not the way to go in life.

 Despite all the difficulties, I still decide to pursue Psychology.
 Why?
 Because I love it.
 Because I am passionate about it.
 Because I am good at it.

 Don't pursue something just because it's easy.
 That's a weak foundation to stand on.